MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-five.md

 9. Select **Close**.

-10. [Set up user roles for the solution](#user-roles) as described earlier in this topic.
+10. Set up user roles for the solution as described in [Step 2: Create a Common Database environment and install the solution](setup-step-two.md).

 ## What's next?